artlu99/framesv2-remix-cf/README.md

 pnpm dev
 ```

+[PRO TIP]: develop locally at 400x567, which is viewable window on a Gen 2 iPhone SE.
+If you use the native button, expect users to need to scroll vertically.

 ## Deployment [~30 seconds to live]

 ### "Bish bash bingo bongo", a.k.a. accept the defaults and go